binocarlos/folder-ui/README.md

 Properties:

  * title - the toolbar title
- * selected - an array of objects that are selected
  * {leftbuttons,rightbuttons} - an array of dropdown or button descriptions for the {left,right} menu buttons
    * id - the identifier for the button
    * type - {button,dropdown,icon}